Join london's career led-university in september 2020

-Shortly before the Olympics, we opened our new, £21 million SportsDock complex, with facilities so outstanding that Team USA, including their ‘Dream Team’ basketball squad, chose it as their pre-Games training base.
+Our £21 million SportsDock complex has outstanding facilities (Team USA, including their ‘Dream Team’ basketball squad, chose it as their pre Olympic Games training base.)
 Located at our Docklands campus, it is one of London’s largest indoor high-performance training centres and sports venues.

 Boasting two huge indoor sports arenas and a 120-piece fitness centre, it offers a fully equipped strength and conditioning room, dance and aerobics studios, a sports therapy clinic and outdoor pitches.
 It also has conferencing and meeting rooms, lecture theatres and teaching rooms and its own café.

 Outdoors sports facilities at Docklands include an outdoor gym, a basketball court and five-a-side football pitches.
 Rowing takes place on the nearby Royal Docks, while there are full-sized grass pitches for football, rugby and American football just two stops away on the Docklands Light Railway.

 The Queen Elizabeth Olympic Park at Stratford also plays host to our swimmers, tennis players and hockey players.
 It’s hard to think of a better place for sport.

 Whether you’re based in Docklands or Stratford, you’ll be able to take advantage of superb public transport links, including a free university bus that operates between campus, and convenient train and public bus links to central London and beyond.

 You’ll be living and learning in one of the world’s greatest cities, and you certainly won’t be bored.
 Whatever your interests, you’ll find something in London to excite you and inspire you.
 It’s a city that has something for everyone.

 Check out our studying in East London pages for more tips of what our students enjoy doing in the area.